open-cloud/open-cloud.github.io.old/0_overview.md

 ViCCI clusters running at Princeton, Stanford, Washington, Georgia Tech, and the Max Planck Institute (each cluster has 70 servers) and the ViNI servers deployed across ten Internet2 routing centers (each ViNI site currently hosts 2-4 high-end servers).
-Finally, OpenCloud will eventually leverage InstaGENI servers being deployed at 32 campuses in the U.S. Each GENI cluster includes 6 servers, 2-4 of which are currently bootable as OpenCloud nodes.
+OpenCloud will eventually leverage InstaGENI servers being deployed at 32 campuses in the U.S. Each GENI cluster includes 6 servers, 2-4 of which are currently bootable as OpenCloud nodes.

 Second, OpenCloud integrates commodity clouds, most notably Amazon's EC2.
 This is possible because XOS treats everything-as-a-service, including the VM provisioning service offered by commodity cloud providers (specifically, EC2's programmatic interface).
-Doing so augments the modest resources available in research testbeds with an abundance of commodity resources.
-These resources do not allow the same low-level control over the underlying infrastructure as XOS enables, but for those cases where commodity VMs are sufficient, integrating access to those resources into OpenCloud simplifies the process of incorporating them into a given experiment.
+These public resources do not allow the same low-level control over the underlying infrastructure as XOS enables, but for those cases where commodity VMs are sufficient, integrating access to such resources into OpenCloud simplifies the process of incorporating them into a given slice.

 Third, OpenCloud will eventually run on CloudLab, which includes large clusters at three US sites: Clemson, Wisconsin, and Utah.
 Our